Pain management specialist near you

 For more information, book a free discovery call with one of our trusted nurses.
 We’re here to support you and answer any questions you may have.
 For more information or to book a medical consultation, book a free discovery call with one of our trusted nurses.

-How long does a typical ketamine therapy treatment take?
+How long does a typical ketamine pain treatment take?

 A ketamine-assisted psychotherapy (KAP) session typically lasts just over two hours and is supervised and guided by a healthcare provider and therapist every step of the way.
 However, a standard treatment plan involves preparatory sessions, as well as preparation time prior to the therapeutic experience, and multiple integration sessions to solidify new insights and foster healing.